anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 Proxies may use different approaches to connect to registrars.
 The following subsections discuss the primary relevant options.

-#### Direct Connections Mode {#direct-connection}
+#### Direct Connection Mode {#direct-connection}

 In one Join Proxy implementation option called "direct connections", the Join Proxy creates for every discovered registrar socket a separate Join Proxy responder socket.
-It announces this socket with the same set of parameters as it did learn from the registrars service announcement, except for the appropriate Join Proxy service name and socket parameters (IP address, port number).
-When a pledge connects to that socket, the Join Proxy passes traffic for that pledges connection to and from the respective registrar socket.
+It announces this socket with the same set of parameters as it did learn from the registrar's service announcement, except for the appropriate Join Proxy service name and socket parameters (IP address, port number).
+When a pledge connects to that socket, the Join Proxy passes traffic for that pledge's connection to and from the respective registrar socket.

 When using the direct connections approach, the task of selecting the best registrar socket for a particular variation is left to pledges because they are exposed to at least the same number